Peki'in: British Mandate period

 In a census conducted in 1922 by the British Mandate authorities, Al Buqai'a had a population of 652 residents; 70 Muslims, 63 Jews, 215 Christians and 304 Druse.
 Of the Christians, 167 were Orthodox and 48 were Greek Catholic (Melchite).
 In the 1931 census, El Buqei'a had a total population of 799; 71 Muslims, 52 Jews, 264 Christians and 412 Druse, in a total of 190 houses.

+In 1927, Yitzhak Ben-Zvi observed that the ancient Jewish community of Peki'in, once a majority, was struggling for survival as it dwindled in size and faced declining material conditions.
+Ben Zvi noted that Jewish homes were concentrated on one hill and described the community as diligent in both their work on the land and its cultivation.
+They adhered strictly to Jewish practices, including netilat yadayim, tefilin, and kashrut.
+Following the death of their last shohet, they abstained from eating meat for several months.
+Despite a period of emigration to Argentina, many returned with financial resources that they reinvested in their native village.
+The local Hebrew school had 25 pupils at that time, and aside from a few elders, the residents conversed fluently in Hebrew, albeit with a fellahin accent.

-In 1936, Arab riots forced the Jews of Peki'in to leave their homes for safer parts of the country; only a few of them later returned.
+During the 1929 riots, the Druze village leader (mukhtar), Abdullah Saleh, intervened to protect the Jewish residents of Peki’in and prevent attacks by inhabitants of the nearby Arab village of Suhmata, who sought to enter the village and harm the local Jewish community.
+Fearing assaults, the Jews spent their nights in Druze homes and avoided leaving the village, a situation that ultimately led many families to relocate.
+The 1936 Arab revolt forced the Jews of Peki'in to leave their homes for safer parts of the country; only a few of them later returned.

 In the 1945 statistics, the population was 990; 100 Muslims, 370 Christians, and 520 "others", that is Druse, owning 10,276 dunams, while Jews owned 189 dunams, and 3,731 was publicly owned, according to an official land and population survey.
 Of this, 1,598 were allocated for plantations and irrigable land, 3,424 for cereals, while 40 dunams were classified as built-up areas.